The Books

 Good advisors don't have a skill problem.
 They have a positioning problem.

 Unclear positioning forces advisors into exhausting cycles.
 When the market does not understand what you stand for, every conversation starts from scratch.
 You justify your fees, explain your process, and compete on features - rather than being chosen because of who you are.
-The Bridge is about ending that cycle by building a presence that communicates your value before you ever open your mouth.
+Build the Bridge is about ending that cycle by building a presence that communicates your value before you ever open your mouth.

 What changes after reading.